RJ2280/autheius-ui/public/data/Lesson43/tutorial.md

 # Lesson 43: Introduction to AI Reasoning Models - Tutorial

 This is the tutorial for Lesson 43: Introduction to AI Reasoning Models.
-Add your tutorial steps here.
+Run 'npm run populate:videos' in the backend to find a video.